rezaraji/Russound-Web/README.md

 # Russound-Web
-Simple IP serial interface for the Russound CAV system to replace the defunct TCH1
+Simple Python local Web serial interface and app for the Russound CAV system to replace the defunct TCH1.
+Runs on Raspberry Pi in my case.
+Need a USB to serial adapter cable to connect to the Russound CAV.
+Only exposing power, volume and source selection (for now).
+Zone/controller/source information is hard-coded in (for now).
+See two attached screenshots for how the interface looks.